-- Review Agreements Early - Especially registration rights or shareholder agreements and terms of its debt instruments prior to undertaking a delisting and deregistration exercise. - Following delisting and deregistration, a company may no longer be able to comply with any existing obligations to register privately-placed shares. - Certain debt instruments may have covenants requiring maintenance of a listing failure to do so may cause an EOD.
+- Review Agreements Early. - Especially registration rights or shareholder agreements and terms of its debt instruments prior to undertaking a delisting and deregistration exercise. - Following delisting and deregistration, a company may no longer be able to comply with any existing obligations to register privately-placed shares. - Certain debt instruments may have covenants requiring maintenance of a listing, and failure to do so may trigger an Event of Default.